Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 18. The Clark's Nutcracker Woodpecker

 This species of woodpecker is known for its special pouch in its mouth.
-This pouch allows them to carry seeds, like pine, for long distances (they hide thousands of sees each year and can recall most of their placements).
+This pouch allows them to carry seeds, like pine, for long distances (they hide thousands of seeds each year and can recall most of their placements).

 The Clark's nutcracker chooses seeds based on color and by a behavior called "bill clicking."
 The oldest Clark's nutcracker ever documented was roughly 17 years of age.